intsystems/relaxit/demo/README.md

 # Demo experiments code

-In this repository, we introduce our basic demo code.
+In this repository, we introduce our demo code.
 The main demo code can be viewed in notebook `demo/demo.ipynb`.
 Open the notebook and run the cells.
-Below, we provide a detailed analysis of [additional demo experiments](#experiments).
+Below, we provide a detailed analysis of [additional demo](#experiments) experiments.
 To run any of the experiments, follow the [Installation](#installation) and [Usage](#usage) sections.

 ## Installation <a name="installation"></a>